nihalmorshed/Markov-Model-Classifier/README.md

 1. **Data Collection and Preprocessing**:
     - Download and read the text files.
-    - Preprocess the text by removing punctuation and converting to lowercase.
+    - Preprocess the text by removing punctuation and converting it to lowercase.
     - Split the data into training and testing sets.

 2. **Tokenization**: